~ a short story

 “Do you know how many rats we have murdered?
 For the sake of science, for the ascension of Man’s knowledge?”

-The ape did not respond, arms crossed once more in its seat before the scientist.
+The ape did not respond, arms crossed once more in its branch-laden seat before the scientist.
 Full rays of orange light, the unmarred sun, cut through the canopy and onto the jungle floor around them.
 Dusk marked their conversing.
 The jungle buzzed with only small sparks of life beyond the man and the ape here at this moment.

 “Countless multitudes!”
 Stannick barked.
 “Generations of rats genocided within our labs.”